CDMcGwire/othnell/src/pages/magic/index.md

 ### [Animare](magic/animare)

-## Supernatural Arts
+## Supernatural Artes

-Supernatural arts bargain with otherworldly influences to further the user's goals.
+Supernatural artes bargain with otherworldly influences to further the user's goals.
 They are consequently both unpredictable and potentially very powerful.

-Supernatural arts are carried out by the mechanations of a powerful patron deity or a host of spirits.
+Supernatural artes are carried out by the mechanations of a powerful patron deity or a host of spirits.
 They are often negotiative in nature.
 A benevolant being, for instance, may require the practicioner to uphold a set of sacred laws and reward their dedication with direct assistance.
 A malevolant being may provide substantial power upfront but leave the cost vague and to be determined at will.

-While the give and take of Supernatural Arts is in some ways similar to the cause and effect of Natural Arts, Supernatural Arts follow symbolic logic.
+While the give and take of Supernatural Artes is in some ways similar to the cause and effect of Natural Artes, Supernatural Artes follow symbolic logic.
 The cost of summoning water from thin air may be reciting 70 prayers while facing the setting sun.
 If it's a full moon that night, then the practitioner may instead have to lay prostrate with a hyssop branch in hand for an hour.